Gauge invariant approach to nonmetricity theories and the second clock effect: Gauge symmetry and parallel transport

 \section{Gauge symmetry and parallel transport}

 Parallel transport consistent with gauge symmetry is required to define gauge covariant differentiation of vectors and tensors in generalized Weyl spaces.
-Below we shall expose the fundamentals of this operation, which is cornerstone to discuss on the SCE.
+Below we shall develop the theory of gauge invariant parallel transport, which is cornerstone to discuss on the SCE.
+Although the present theory contains new elements not previously considered, to a great extent it is based in the work of references \cite{dirac-1973, maeder-1978}.
+Here we assume a statement of the parallel transport law that slightly differs from the one assumed in the latter references and in \cite{my-arxiv-paper}.